Sven-I-Am/challenge-parallax/README.md

     * fixed a bug where the player didn't reset position after game over
     * fixed bug where key event was triggered before respawn of player
     * added the link to the published page to this readme
+* Day 3 (:date: 19/11/2021)
+  * Working remote today
+  * First thing to do:
+    * declutter code somewhat :heavy_check_mark:
+  * Must-haves by the end of the day:
+    * obstacles :heavy_check_mark:
+      * still some bugs where collisions happen with 'ghost' obstacles
+    * score based on time and/or obstacles avoided
+  * Nice-to-haves:
+    * collectibles:
+      * coins/candy for extra score
+      * lives
+      * immunity
+    * music
+    * sound effects

 ## To Do